-If using a stand mixer, attach a dough hook, mix for 8 minutes.
+When using a stand mixer, attach a dough hook, mix for 8 minutes.
 Now add 3 tablespoons of mixed seeds and continue to mix for a further 2-3 minutes.
 Remove dough and place in a buttered bowl cover in cling film and leave until doubled in size (1-2 hours).

-If hand mixing, bring all the ingredients together with your hand.
+And if hand mixing, bring all the ingredients together with your hand.
 Place on a very lightly floured worktop.
 Knead for a good 10 minutes.
-If the dough gets sticky, keep kneading and working it – if you add extra flour the finished bread will be dry.
+If the dough gets sticky, keep kneading and working it, because if you add extra flour the finished bread will be dry.
 After a good 10 minutes kneading, the dough should have a smooth elasticity.
 Add 3 tablespoons of mixed seeds and knead into the dough until evenly dispersed.
 Place the kneaded dough into a buttered bowl, cover in cling film and leave until doubled in size, 1-2 hours.

-Cover with a clean cotton tea towel and place in a draught free place until doubled in size – 1-2 hours.
+Cover with a clean cotton tea towel and put in a draught free place until doubled in size – 1-2 hours.

-Place the proved dough into the oven and bake for 15-20 minutes.
-The bread should be a dark golden brown and sound hollow when knocked, with your knuckle in the base.
-I actually turn my loaf straight out into the oven rack to crisp up the base whilst I quickly wash the loaf tin up – CAREFUL THE TIN IS VERY HOT!!
+Place the proofed dough into the oven and bake for 20-25 minutes.
+The bread should be a golden brown and sound hollow when knocked with your knuckle on the base.
+For an extra crunchy crust, I turn my loaf straight out onto the oven rack to crisp up the base for a few minutes, while I quickly wash the loaf tin up.
+CAREFUL THE TIN IS VERY HOT!!

-Remove the Crunchy Seeded Bread from the oven, remove from the tin (if not already done) and place on a cooling rack.
+As soon as the Crunchy Seeded Bread is baked remove from the oven.
+Turn out of the tin, if not already done and place on a cooling rack.
+Leave to cool completely.

 Breathe in deeply.
 It doesn’t matter how many times I bake bread, the smell is amazing!!

-Now you have to wait until the loaf is cooled, or only just warm.
-If you try to cut through the bread when it’s hot it’ll just go squishy.
-It’s worth the wait – I promise!
+Most importantly you should wait until the loaf is cooled, or only just warm.
+Otherwise, cutting through the bread when it’s hot will result in a squished loaf!
+It’s worth the wait, I promise.

-Allowing the bread to cool makes the crumb lighter and helps the loaf keep it’s shape and is more easily digested.
+Also, allowing the bread to cool makes the crumb lighter, helps the loaf keep it’s shape and is more easily digested.

 Yummy, scrummy a big bite for my rumbly tummy!

-This Crunchy Seeded Bread is perfect for toast ( I know I said that about Oat White Bread – I can have two favourites?!).
-Also it is ideal for dunking in soup, eating with Chilli – in fact this bread is perfect for any occasion which requires bread!
-So I guess you could call this a maintenance loaf – perfect for feasting and sharing!
+I love eating this Crunchy Seeded Bread sliced and toasted ( I know I’ve also said that about my Oat Bran White Bread – I can have two favourites?!).
+Also it is ideal for dunking in soup, eating with chilli – in fact this bread is perfect for any occasion which requires bread!
+So I guess you could call this an easy, everyday loaf, perfect for feasting and sharing!